HelleBenjamin/Sandboxia2D/README.md

 - 2D World
 - OpenGL 3.0
 - VSYNC
-- World saving/loading (WIP)
+- World saving/loading
+- Debug mode

 ## How to play

 - W, A, S, D to move
 - Left mouse button to destroy blocks
 - Right mouse button to place blocks
-- F1 to save the world
-- F2 to load the world
+- T to open console

 ## Building
 - Currently only Linux is supported
-- Clone the repository
+    1. Run `mkdir build`
+    2. Run `cmake -B build` This will generate the Makefile
-- Run `make -j(number of threads)` to build the game.
-You can also run `make clean` to clean the build directory
+    3. Run `cmake --build build -j(number of threads)` to build the game.
-- Run `./build/Sandboxia` to play the game
+- Run `./build/Sandboxia` to play the game.

 ## Launch args